Graph-structured tensor optimization for nonlinear density control and mean field games: Background

 where $\oslash$ denotes elementwise division.
-However, in the multi-marginal case, computing $P_j(\bK \odot \bU)$ is challenging since the number of terms in the sum grows exponentially with the number of marginals.
+However, in the multi-marginal case, computing $P_j(\bK \odot \bU)$ is challenging since the number of terms in the sum grows exponentially with the number of marginals, and the latter is also reflected in complexity bounds for the algorithm \cite{lin2022complexity}.
 Nevertheless, in some cases when the underlying cost $\bC$ is structured the projections can be computed efficiently.
 In particular, this is the case for certain graph-structured costs.

 To this end, let $\ccG=(\ccV, \ccE)$ be a connected graph with $\ccT=|\ccV|$ nodes, and consider the optimization problem